MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 |	![The text chat icon.](media/Teams_Text.png)| Open a chat window to send text messages|
 |	![The participants icon.](media/Teams_Participants.png)| See current participants, or add more|

-To use additional features, select the **More options** […] button.
+To use additional features, select the **More** […] button.
 For example, select **Blur my background** if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
-When you are in a group call or meeting with a Dynamics 365 Remote Assist HoloLens user, the **More options** […] button will also provide the option to record the call.
+When you are in a group call or meeting with a Dynamics 365 Remote Assist HoloLens user, the **More** […] button will also provide the option to record the call.

 ## Add annotations in the Dynamics 365 Remote Assist user's environment